Milton Keynes University Hospital

 Milton Keynes University Hospital is a district general hospital serving the City of Milton Keynes and the surrounding area of Buckinghamshire, Northamptonshire, Bedfordshire and Oxfordshire.
 It is located in the Eaglestone neighbourhood, and opened in 1984.
 It is managed by Milton Keynes University Hospital NHS Foundation Trust.
 The hospital has an association with the University of Buckingham Medical School.

 History

-Although Milton Keynes built up rapidly in the 1960s and 1970s, its growing population had to rely on Stoke Mandeville Hospital and Northampton General Hospital.
+Although Milton Keynes built up rapidly in the 1960s and 1970s, its growing population had to rely on the hospitals in Aylesbury, Bedford, Dunstable and Northampton.
 A campaign "Milton Keynes is Dying for a Hospital" was mounted in the 1970s, leading to the construction of a four-ward community hospital that opened in 1979.
-At the opening of the shopping building in September 1979, Lord Campbell successfully lobbied the Prime Minister for a hospital appropriate to the planned population of the city and work began on the construction of the main hospital in 1980.
+At the formal opening of the shopping building in September 1979, Lord Campbell successfully lobbied the Prime Minister for a hospital appropriate to the planned population of the city and work began on the construction of the main hospital in 1980.
 The new hospital opened in 1984, with a second phase being erected 1988–1992.
 Both phases of the hospital were opened by the Duchess of Kent.
 Further expansions, including a 60-bed treatment centre, followed in the early 21st century.

 In 2007 the hospital announced it had been awarded NHS Foundation Trust status.